clairgriffiths/tictactoe/readme.md

 # Tic-tac-toe

+To run, please navigate to the lib directory and type ruby game.rb

 Your task is to write a program to play [tic-tac-toe](http://en.wikipedia.org/wiki/Tic-tac-toe) in the terminal.
 When the program is invoked, it must let the user pick whether to play as `X` or `O`,